clinical-genomics-uppsala/PrecMed1/docs/lab3.md

 ```

-First we need to sort and index the samll bam file produced by ExpansionHunter using samtools available through the module system on Uppmax-.
+Before we proceed further we need to sort and index the small bam file produced by ExpansionHunter using samtools available through the module system on Uppmax.

 ```
 module load bioinfo-tools